gfidelisp/Engineering_Optimization/README.md

 # Evaluation of Optimization Algorithms
-This repository contains the evaluation of differt optimization algortithms for the solution oof Engineering problems.
+This repository contains the evaluation of differt optimization algortithms for the solution of Engineering problems.